 1. Climate and Weather Explore the difference between climate and weather.
 [10 mins] 2.
 Seasonal Calendar A Record the climate in your community in a seasonal calendar.
-[10 mins] 3.
+[10 mins] Understand how climate change affects the water cycle and why this matters for communities 3.
 Greenhouse Gas Game Understand the greenhouse effect and global impacts through an energetic game.
 [30 - 40 mins] 4.
 Investigation Find out if climate has changed in your community.
-[10 mins]

-- 1. Printed 'Climate debrief cards' [Resources] - 2.
-1 large sheet of paper for the seasonal calendar - 3.
-50 small pieces of scrap paper or beans in a container - 4.
-String or chalk to mark out a large circle.
-IMPORTANT: do not use any materials the players could trip over - 5.
-Sheets of paper A4 size - 6.
+[10 mins] Pr reparation M aterials 1.
+Printed 'Climate debrief cards' - [Resources] 2.
+1 large sheet of paper for the seasonal calendar 3.
+50 small pieces of scrap paper or beans in a container String or chalk to mark out a large circle.
+IMPORTANT: do not use any materials the players could trip over 5.
+Sheets of paper - A4 size 6.
 Markers